MicrosoftDocs/minecraft-creator/creator/Documents/GameTestBuildYourFirstGameTest.md

 author: mammerla
 ms.author: v-bbortree
 title: Building your first GameTest
-description: Tutorial for building a GameTest using structures and JavaScript. ms.prod: gaming
+description: "A guide to building a GameTest using structures and JavaScript" ms.prod: gaming
 ---